repengine/pulse/docs/api_core_api_py.md

     - Overall system status.

 - **Partially Implemented / Mocked:**
     - POST retrodiction run: Starts a background thread which *simulates* work and writes status/results to a JSON file.
-It does not appear to call the actual `run_retrodiction` from `simulation_engine.simulate_backward`.
+It does not appear to call the actual `run_retrodiction` from `engine.simulate_backward`.
     - Retrodiction status check: Reads status from the JSON file created by the mock background task.
     - Current variables retrieval: Contains placeholder logic to fetch a few example variables and notes the need for a more robust implementation in `VariableRegistry`.